-Coal India Achieves 39% Allocation Rate in April 2026 SWMA E-auction with 51% Premium
+Coal India Reports 39% Allocation Rate in Apr'26 SWMA E-auction with 51% Premium

 *this image is generated using AI for illustrative purposes only.

-Coal India Limited has released its Single Window Mode Agnostic (SWMA) e-auction data for April 2026, demonstrating strong market performance with significant premiums over notified prices.
-The provisional results show robust demand across the company's subsidiary operations, with varying allocation rates reflecting market dynamics for different coal products and regions.
+Coal India Limited has officially disclosed its Single Window Mode Agnostic (SWMA) e-auction data for April 2026 through regulatory filings to BSE and NSE.
+The provisional results demonstrate strong market performance with significant premiums over notified prices, marking the beginning of Q1FY27 operations across the company's subsidiary network.

 Overall Auction Performance

-The April 2026 SWMA e-auction results showcase Coal India's market strength with substantial coal volumes and competitive pricing.
-The company's consolidated performance reflects healthy demand patterns across its operational network.
+The April 2026 SWMA e-auction results showcase Coal India's market strength with substantial coal volumes and competitive pricing across its operational network.

 | Parameter: | Volume (Lakh Tonnes) | Percentage |